 To achieve this, we calculate the total environmental impact of our supply chain.
-Together with the Carbon Trust, we map down the journey of every product from production till the arrival at the customer.
+Together with CO2 Logic, we map down the journey of every product from production till the arrival at the customer.
 The shipping method, the travelled kilometres and weight are monitored to give an accurate picture of the emissions.

 Greenhouse gas emissions are global, thus an increase or decrease in one country effects the rest of the world.
 A global decrease can be achieved by a carbon offset: A voluntary action to help reducing global greenhouse gas emissions in another part of the world.
 The projects are most effective in developing countries, due to the greater efficiency of appliances in developed countries.

 Malawi is a developing country in southeast Africa.
 The state is one of the poorest in the world.

 Most of the population uses biomass for their cooking.
 Unfortunately, burning these resources has a noticeable impact on the environment and releases greenhouse gases in the atmosphere.

 Vast stretches of tropical rainforest dominate the country’s landscape.
 However, this valuable natural habitat is in danger due to deforestation for cooking, among others.

 Additionally to the significant environmental benefits of the project, it also helps the people of Malawi.
 Reducing the need for costly wood and charcoal increases their purchase power and savings for other projects.

 This is why we support the cookstove climate project in this African country.
 The project introduces highly efficient ceramic cookstoves to people.
 Each stove uses 75% less wood than a traditional fire saving tonnes of CO₂ emissions.